Search

 Back to top

-A sudden cardiac arrest happens when the heart has abnormal or irregular heart rhythms causing the individual to lose oxygen and blood flow to the brain and other vital organs.
-AEDs are programmed to automatically detect these abnormal rhythms and deliver a controlled electric shock, known as defibrillation, to reset the heart back into a normal rhythm.
+A sudden cardiac arrest happens when the heart has abnormal or irregular heart rhythms, causing the individual to lose oxygen and blood flow to the brain and other vital organs.
+AEDs are programmed to detect these abnormal rhythms automatically and deliver a controlled electric shock, known as defibrillation, to reset the heart's normal rhythm.

 According to the Heart and Stroke Foundation of Canada, the immediate use of an AED along with cardiopulmonary resuscitation (CPR) can increase the chance of survival by 75% or more.

-There are various types of AEDs and manufacturers.
+There are various types and manufacturers of AEDs.
 Regardless of the manufacturer or the model, they function in the same manner once the unit is powered on.

 The AED machine consists of sticky pads with electrodes (sensors) which are applied to the chest of the person having a cardiac arrest.
 The electrodes analyze the person’s heart rhythm and sends this information to the processor in the AED to determine if an electric shock is needed.
 If it detects abnormal heart rhythms, the device sends an automatic controlled shock through the electrodes to the heart.